Gabriella439/post-rfc/sotu.md

   explaining how to translate existing front-end programming idioms to Haskell
 * There need to be several well-maintained and polished Haskell libraries for front-end programming
+* The whole `ghcjs` ecosystem needs much more documentation.
+There's not even a basic tutorial on how to actually use `ghcjs`

 **Notable Haskell-to-Javascript compilers:**